I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The Populist

-The Populist is the home of Torch, one of two main craft breweries in Istanbul.
+The Populist is the home of Torch, one of the main craft breweries in Istanbul.
+They have two Istanbul taprooms, one in Bomonti and one in Galataport.

 The Populist has a nice selection of beer, with a good variation in styles.
 The food menu has a lot of meat and BBQ.